 Clarinet Section Leader is not just a chair placement.
-But, perhaps congratulations are in order as you just won first chair of your high school or college clarinet section.
+However, congratulations are in order as you just won first chair of your high school or college clarinet section.
 You passed a chair tryout or audition with flying colors and you were selected as “top-dog”, “1st chair,” “big-fish.”

 Now, your responsibility is higher than that of playing all of the music correctly and pretty.
 It’s time to “run your section.”
 You, more than likely, have the largest section of the band.
 Let’s find out what it takes to pull all those folks together.